 It’s also my hope that you finished 2022 feeling proud of the progress you made towards the goals and objectives you set for yourself during the course of last year.

-That said, forget about 2021; it’s now in the history books, and our history is not our destiny.
-We have a new year and a brand-new set of blank pages to write our daily life story on, starting today.
+That said, forget about last year; it’s now in the history books, and our history is not our destiny.
+2023 is here and we have a brand-new set of blank pages to write our daily life story on, starting today.
 Remember, you will never be younger than you are at this moment right now!
 One day we will not be able to do all the physical things we enjoy doing now, but today is not that day.

 Good news/bad news time: January routinely brings a tide of new resolutions (good), but the overwhelming majority of over 80%, according to Statista and the University of Scranton, show that the resolutions are abandoned by the end of February (bad).
 When it comes to fitness-related goals, the white flag gets waved even sooner.
 Strava did the research with the uploaded data over 800 million user-logged exercise activities and found that people are most likely to throw in the towel on January 19th.
 They even have a name for it: ‘Quitters Day’.

 Why resolutions fail is a topic unto itself, and one that I wrote about in a previous column (“Getting it done in 2021”https://www.bar40.org/post/getting-it-done-in-2021), but often our falling short is directly related to consistency in forming habits.
 Early on in our endeavors to stick with new resolutions, it’s mission-critical to adopt a burn the boats mindset that failure is not an option and doing what you set out to do is the only acceptable outcome for the day.